 At a time of increasing reliance on IT services, the demand for graduates with the skills to implement and maintain IT infrastructure remains high.
 This programme is specifically designed to address this need.
 In Year 3, work placement runs from January.
 Placements for students are organised on a country-wide basis with a particular focus on Cork and Dublin.
 Students can also work abroad.

-CIT has a long and successful association with the Erasmus programme.
-Every year, students travel to study at CIT from across Europe and many CIT students travel to study beyond our shores.
+MTU has a long and successful association with the Erasmus programme.
+Every year, students travel to study at MTU Cork from across Europe and many MTU Cork students travel to study beyond our shores.
 The Department of Computer Science has strong links with institutions in Germany, Sweden, France, and Finland.

-Graduates who have achieved an average of 50% are eligible to apply for Year 4 of
+Graduates who have achieved an average of 50% are eligible to apply for year 4 (final year) of

-Bachelor of Science (Honours) in IT Management (CR310).
+Bachelor of Science (Honours) in IT Management (MT 805).